 Meditation: Technique and Benefits

 The word meditation is originated from two Latin words, “meditari” which means to think and “mederi” which means to heal.
-Meditation means a end of the thought process.
+Meditation implies an end of the thought process.
 It describes a state of consciousness when the mind is free of scattered thoughts.
-It is an approach to train the mind.
+It is an approach to train the brain.

 Meditation is an ancient tradition, but it is still practiced in cultures all over the world to create a sense of calm and inner harmony.
 Meditation is increasing in popularity these days, with the greater need to reduce stress in the midst of our busy schedules and demanding lives.

-Mantra Meditation: This practice uses a repetitive sound to clear the mind.
-It can be word, phrase, or sound, such as the popular “Om”.
+- Mantra Meditation: This practice uses a repetitive sound to clear the mind.
+It can be word, phrase, or music, such as the popular “Om.”
 After chanting a mantra for some time, you will be more alert and in tune with your environment.
 This is a good practice for people who don’t like silence and enjoy repetition.

 Sit quietly and focus on your breath.
 You should sit in meditation for 20 minutes every day if you are too busy otherwise sit for an hour.